50 Germiest Things You Touch Every Day, According to Experts

 Your child's car seat is basically a petri dish of bacteria.
 One study conducted at the University of Birmingham discovered an average of 100 potentially dangerous bacteria and fungi per square centimeter of a car seat — twice as many germs as toilet seats!

 You may have washed your hands after going to the bathroom, but many others did not, points out Stephen C. Schimpff, MD MACP.
 He suggests avoiding germs by using your paper towel to open the door.

 Someone goes to the bathroom, and then goes to the faucet to wash their hands.
 Dr. Schimpff points out that when they first touch that handle, their hands can be contaminated.
 The safest way to turn a bathroom faucet on and off is by a using paper towel when you touch it.

 It should go without saying that toilet handles are filthy for the same reasons as door handles and faucets.
 (And in this case, it might have shoe-dirt on it, too.)
 Use toilet paper to flush.

 Shards of used toilet paper, splashes of urine that miss the basin, and other unmentionables can end up on the bathroom floor.
 Yet so many of us place our belongings on it when we are using the restroom.
 Just don't!
 There are hooks on bathroom doors for a reason.

 Bathroom Stall Latches

 Okay, public restrooms—and pretty much everything in them—are just gross.
 Dr. Schimpff urges you to think about how filthy that latch to the bathroom stall is.
 So be sure to wash your hands after you leave the stall—no matter what you were there for!
-And to get through this pandemic at your healthiest, don't miss these 35 Places You're Most Likely to Catch COVID.
+And to get through life at your healthiest, don't miss: This Supplement Can Raise Your Cancer Risk, Experts Say.